Queue implementation in C using linked list

 • Reading time:7 mins read

 A queue is something we see often in our daily lives.
-People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order of their arrival leading to the coinage of the phrase, first come, first served (FCFS).
-This appeals to people as being fair and nobody seems to be taking an unfair advantage.
+People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order of their arrival leading to the coinage of the phrase, “first come, first served” (FCFS).
+A queue is generally seen as a fair way of allocating a resource where only one person can be allocated a resource at a time, either because of logistic constraints or because the demand is more than the supply at that time, and the price remaining a constant.

 The end-points of a queue are of special interest.
-The person at the head of the queue is genuinely happy because he or she would be served next.
-Then, there is the tail of the queue, where people join the queue.
-It is not unusual to find people joining the queue to be grim or have a perfunctory smile, aware of the pending wait in the queue.
-The important point is that a queue is a first-in first-out (FIFO) arrangement.
+The person at the head of the queue is serviced first.
+The end of the queue is known as the tail.
+People enter the queue at the tail.
+A queue is a first-in first-out (FIFO) arrangement.
 If Alice comes to the queue before Bob, she is served and exits the queue before Bob.

-Cut to the virtual world of software systems.
-Th queue paradigm occurs often in design and implementation of algorithms.
-Just like in real life, the queue in software systems has two end points, its head and the tail.
+The queue paradigm occurs often in design and implementation of algorithms.
+Like in real life, the queue in software systems also has two end points, its head and the tail.
 Initially, the queue is empty.
-As elements come, they are added at the tail of the queue.
+As elements come in, they are added at the tail of the queue.
 Also, when an element from the queue is required, the element at the head of the queue is removed and given to the requester.
 There are two basic operations available for a queue, enqueue and dequeue.
 The enqueue operation adds an element to the queue.
 Elements are added to a queue at its tail.
 The dequeue operation takes an element off the queue.
 The element at the head of a queue is dequeued.
-The elements are dequeued in the order they are enqueued making queue as a first-in, first-out (FIFO) construct.
+The elements are dequeued in the order they are enqueued making queue as a first-in, first-out (FIFO) data structure.

-We need a data structure to implement a queue in C. A linked list is a suitable data structure for representing a queue.
+We need a data structure to implement a queue in C. The size of a queue is not known a priori; it should be able to grow as much as required at runtime.
+So we need a dynamic data structure.
+A linked list is a suitable data structure for representing a queue because it can grow as much as is required at runtime and, also, it is easy to add and delete elements to it.
 Suppose, we are making a queue of people.
 Each element of the queue represents a person.
 Each element of the queue is a structure containing a pointer to the person's name and a pointer to the next element in the queue.

 struct element {